kathy-kx/timing-food-delivery/README.md

 # Timing Food Delivery Project

 The Timing Food Delivery project is inspired by the "Regi Takeout" tutorial from Bilibili.
 It is built using **Spring Boot** and **MyBatis Plus** and provides features such as user ordering, restaurant management, and order processing.
-This project includes comprehensive comments and additional functionalities that were not implemented in the original tutorial to help learners better understand the system.
+This project includes comprehensive comments and expanded functionalities that were not implemented in the original tutorial to help learners better understand the system.

 ## 1. Project Overview